 - 1.25 points per $1 spent on all other purchases

-Although the TD Aeroplan Visa Infinite Privilege earns fewer points than its rival, it has one big advantage: acceptance.
-Visa credit cards are used in over 200 countries and territories worldwide, and there are few businesses in Canada that’ll turn down your card.
+Although the TD Aeroplan Visa Infinite Privilege Card earns fewer points than its rival, it has one big advantage: acceptance.
+Visa credit cards are accepted in over 200 countries and territories worldwide, and few businesses in Canada will turn down your card.

 It also earns points in more purchase categories, including gas, groceries, and non-Air Canada travel.
-All of this makes for an average return rate of 2.78% (based on $24,000 of typical spending in one year), compared to 2.79% for the Amex Aeroplan Reserve.
+All of this makes for an average return rate of 2.22% (based on $36,000 of typical spending in one year), compared to the almost identical rate of 2.23% for the American Express Aeroplan Reserve Card.

-The bigger downside is the TD Aeroplan VIP’s $100,000 combined annual limit on eligible spending in the 2X and 1.5X points categories.
-Once you hit the threshold your rewards will drop to a single point per $1 spent until next year.
+The bigger downside is the TD Aeroplan Visa Infinite Privilege Card's $100,000 combined annual limit on eligible spending in the 2X and 1.5X points categories.
+Once you hit the threshold, your rewards will drop to a single point per $1 spent until next year.

 Visa Infinite Privilege benefits

-If it wasn’t for the Visa Infinite Privilege program, the Amex Aeroplan Reserve would easily win the title of best credit card benefits.
-TD exclusives are limited to 600 bonus Starbucks Stars and a 10% discount on Avis and Budget base car rentals in Canada and the US, which drops to 5% internationally.
+If it weren't for the Visa Infinite Privilege program, the American Express Aeroplan Reserve Card would easily win the title of best credit card benefits.
+TD exclusives are limited to 50% more Starbucks Stars and a 10% discount on Avis and Budget base car rentals in Canada and the US, which drops to 5% internationally.

-But Visa’s top credit card program more than makes up for the bank’s lackluster offerings with:
+But Visa's top credit card program more than makes up for the bank's lacklustre offerings:

 - 24/7 Complimentary assistance with restaurant reservations, travel itineraries, and other requests through Visa Infinite Privilege Concierge